zackw/header-survey/README.md

     $ python scansys.py YOUR-COMPILER > data/h-YOUR-OS 2> failures

+You can put additional compilation options after the name of the compiler, if necessary.  **WARNING:** `scansys.py` runs in a temporary directory, to facilitate cleaning up after itself.
+Therefore, YOUR-COMPILER must either be found in `$PATH` or be an absolute pathname, and any pathnames in additional compilation options (e.g. directories containing header files) must also be absolute.

+There are also a few options to `scansys.py` itself which you probably won't need.
+See the comments at the top of the script for details.

 Now read through `failures`.
 It will contain a list of headers that were "present but could not be compiled", normally because they require the programmer to include some other header first.
 Add or